Cotalker/documentation/docs/documentation/client/client_taskview.md

 <br/>

 :::note
-In some configurations, administrators might program a _workflow survey_ to appear when creating a new task.
+In some configurations, administrators might program a [_workflow survey_](/docs/documentation/admin/workflows/admin_workflow_required_survey) to appear when creating a new task.
 This feature permits _administrators_ make sure that _users_ correctly fill out all the necessary information for a _task_ and help teams stay informed of all created _tasks_.
 :::

 You can also modify existing tasks by simply choosing one from the task view.
 A dialog box will open where you can view and edit the task's properties.
-If programmed by the administrator, a _required survey_ window might also appear here.
+If programmed by the administrator, a _workflow survey_ window might also appear here.

 _Your screen should look something like this:_
 <img alt="edit task" className="img_sizing item shadow--tl" src={useBaseUrl('img/client_tasks_06.png')} />